nmdoshi/WatsonStudioPremium-Tutorial-COVID19-Analysis/Tutorial3 - Decision Optimization/DecisionOptimization.md

 ![runmodel](../images/Tutorial3-Step6-explore-solution.png)

-### 7. Create a new scenario - different model, same data
+### 7. Create a new scenario different model same data

 * Although you have solved the model in reality we need the units based on importance of products needed.
 For example ventilators and masks have a high importance and is needed first to save lives.
 We need to readjust the model to reflect the reality and maximize allocation based on importanceFactor